 Pseudobulbar Affect is uncontrollable outbursts of crying or laughing.
 These outbursts can be quite intense and most of the times do not match the situation and this lasts from seconds to few minutes or even may occur several times a day.
 What is more worrying that people often mistake PBA with depression or bipolar disorder.
 This effect can also develop in people with brain injury, and up to 25pecent of Parkinson’s patient develop PBA.

 However, recently a great enthusiasm can be seen from the research community to study medical marijuana’s effect on this disease.
 Though most of the researchers and experts believe that there might be some positive effects of marijuana on few patients, has not yet been proven that it can help patients directly.
+However, if you are convinced about the medical benefits of marijuana, you can always check Phantom Weed online for some of the best hemps.

 Some researchers think that cannabis is neuroprotective, and saves neurons from damages caused by Parkinson’s.
 Various molecules of cannabis help to treat slowness and excess movement caused by the disease.
 However, till date, researchers haven’t got any solid evidence that cannabis can benefit those who are affected by Parkinson’s. .
 Despite some positive results, the marijuana effects are not completely understood, that’s why more studies are needed.